 Summary: Hot Streaks and Headlines – Cathie Wood & Warren Buffett

-Cathie Wood of ARK Investment Management has been on an impressive hot streak.
+In 2020/2021, Cathie Wood of ARK Investment Management had been on an impressive hot streak.
 ARK’s ETFs are distinctly innovation-based, with separate funds investing in the likes of genomics, fintech, and autonomous technology.
-Its largest fund, the ARK Innovation ETF, has posted annual returns of over 36% since its inception in 2014.
+Its largest fund, the ARK Innovation ETF, had posted annual returns of over 36% since its inception in 2014.
 Explosive returns of over 150% in 2020 led Bloomberg to select Cathie Wood as its stock picker of the year (more on this here).

 Cathie Wood is the latest in a long list of investment managers to be put on a pedestal on the strength of recent performance or one fantastic call.
 Mike Burry has been granted a lifetime of credibility based on his massively successful bet on the collapse of the US housing market in 2008 and his subsequent star turn in The Big Short.
 I still often see clickbait articles with headlines like, “Why The Big Short’s Mike Burry is investing in water”.
 These are just two of the more recent examples, but the most frequent comparison is to the Oracle of Omaha, as any business periodical aimed at retail investors is always eager to crown the next Warren Buffett.